Cattle shelter guidelines

 Research also shows a higher mortality rate in calves subjected to heat stress in their first week of life.
 Cows may be observed trying to shade their calves and it has been shown that cows will actively seek sheltered areas in which to calve.

 Artificially reared calves must have access to shelter in hot weather with natural air flow important for cooling of the environment.

 Shelter suitable during hot weather

-The best type of shelter during extreme heat protects animals from the sun and allows for the cooling effect of the wind.
+The best type of shelter during extreme heat protects cattle from the sun and allows for the cooling effect of the wind.
 Some options for shelter in hot weather are:

 - constructed shelters using materials such as shade cloth, corrugated iron or timber

 The importance of clean fresh water during periods of extreme heat should not be underestimated.
-As a general rule dairy cattle drink somewhere in the range of 120-150 litres of water per day when producing about 20 litres of milk but.
+As a general rule dairy cattle drink somewhere in the range of 120 to 150 litres of water per day when producing about 20 litres of milk.
 This requirement can increase by as much as 80 per cent on days over 35ºC.

 Wind chill and rain may reduce the animal's effective temperature to below its critical level, resulting in a decrease in weight gain and milk yield and increases in milk fat.
 For high risk animals the outcome may even be death.

 Cattle at highest risk of cold stress include:

 - newly born calves and calving cows